plewis/plewis.github.io/people.md

 ## Former lab members ##

+### Gavin Conant ###

+Gavin was an undergraduate honors student that I mentored while in the Department of Biology at the University of New Mexico (UNM).
+Gavin went on to obtain a Ph.D. (advisor Andreas Wagner) at UNM, was an Assistant and Associate Professor at the University of Missouri, Columbia, and is now (as of 2024) [Professor of Genetics at North Carolina State University](https://genetics.sciences.ncsu.edu/people/gconant/).

 ### Suman Neupane ###

 Suman started working toward his Ph.D. here in January, 2013, after